 **Helpful tips and common mistakes

 What is kaya toast?
 It's a popular Malaysian snack, that can also be found in Singapore, consisting of coconut jam (kaya) spread on toast.
-It can be served by itself or dipped in a soft-boiled egg.
+You can enjoy it by itself or with a soft fried egg.

 To make the coconut jam, first, simmer the coconut milk with sugar and pandan leaves.
 Pandan leaves are a type of edible plant with strong vanilla, almond, and coconut flavors.
 It can be difficult to find so if you can't seem to locate it, just omit it from the recipe.
 Alternatively, you can use pandan extract but like all extracts, it is very strong.
 You'll only need one or two drops for the kaya jam.

 Slowly add the warm milk to the egg yolks and sugar, whisking constantly to prevent the eggs from curdling.
 Heat the mixture over a double boiler and continue to simmer for about 20 minutes or until thick.
 Although kaya means coconut jam, the addition of eggs makes it more like a custard.

 Strain the jam through to a sieve to remove any lumps and let it cool completely.
 You can also make the kaya up to one week in advance.

 Now it's time to assemble the toast.
 Spread the jam on one side of sliced bread and top with another slice to create a sandwich.
 Melt butter over low heat in a saute pan and or griddle and cook the sandwiches until golden brown on both sides.
 Top the toast with soft fried eggs, a drizzle of dark soy sauce, and a dash of white pepper.

 I'll be frank.
 This version of kaya toast tasted exactly like the one from Susan Feniger's restaurant!
 Even though I didn't have pandan, the jam was still sweet with the perfect amount of coconut.
 The best part?
 Dunking the toast in the runny egg.
 Now, this is a true breakfast of champions!